 Objectification in Action: Self- and Other-Objectification in Same-gender Interactions

 Roberts and Fredrickson (1997) Objectification Theory, suggests that, in addition to being steeped in a culture that objectifies women, women are objectified in actual interpersonal encounters.
 The negative effects of this interpersonal objectification might be the strongest when it is a man doing the objectifying (Gervais, Vescio, & Allen, 2011), but what are the consequences when a woman objectifies another woman in an interaction?
 Psychological researchers studying the sexual objectification of women, have in recent years explored the interpersonal process of the objectification, finding evidence for self-objectification in the target as a proximal consequence (Garcia, Earnshaw, & Quinn, 2016, Strelan and Pagoudis (2018), Riemer, Sáez, Brock, and Gervais (2020)).
-For example, in a face-to-face mixed-gender dyadic study, Garcia et al. (2016) found that men’s reported objectification of their female interaction partner during an interaction was associated with increased self-objectification reported by their partner.
-They did not include same-gender woman-woman interacting pairs.
-Gervais, Sáez, Riemer, and Klein (2020) has reviewed the literature on interpersonal self-objectification and has organized the the process in a theoretical model called the SIMO, but their model is currently only relevant for mixed-gender encounters.
+For example, in a face-to-face mixed-gender dyadic study, Garcia et al. (2016) found that men’s reported objectification of their female interaction partner was associated with increased self-objectification reported by their partner.
+They did not include same-gender, woman-woman interacting pairs.
+Gervais, Sáez, Riemer, and Klein (2020) have reviewed the literature on interpersonal self-objectification and has organized the process in a theoretical model called the SIMO, but this model is currently only relevant for mixed-gender encounters.
 Although there is ample evidence that women objectify other women (Loughnan et al., 2015a; Puvia & Vaes, 2013), there are currently no studies investigating the process of interpersonal objectification in same-gender interactions.
 Does objectification by a female interaction partner have the same downstream negative consequences as being objectified by a male interaction partner?
-The current study addressing this omission with a dyadic study of interacting pairs where both members identify as women.
+The current dyadic study addresses this omission using interacting pairs where both members identify as women.

 Self-Objectification

-Self-objectification is a psychological process that accounts offers a cognitive mechanism for translating the experiences of interpersonal objectification (Loughnan et al., 2015a) to negative mental health outcomes (e.g., anxiety, self-esteem, and cognitive performance) (Calogero, Tantleff-Dunn, & Thompson, 2011; Moradi & Huang, 2008).
+Self-objectification is a psychological process that accounts offer a cognitive mechanism for translating the experiences of interpersonal objectification (Loughnan et al., 2015a) to negative mental health outcomes (e.g., anxiety, self-esteem, and cognitive performance) (Calogero, Tantleff-Dunn, & Thompson, 2011; Moradi & Huang, 2008).
 Calogero et al. (2011) proposes that self-objectification can be conceptualized as a learned trait, or trait self-objectification (TSO).
 Furthermore, it can also be elicited momentarily, through the media, for example, with sexualized images in movies and magazines (Morry & Staska, 2001), or when wearing sexualizing clothing (B. L. Fredrickson, Roberts, Noll, Quinn, & Twenge, 1998).
-This momentary self-objectification is referrd to as state self-objectification (Bernard, Legrand, & Klein, 2018; Calogero et al., 2011; Moradi & Huang, 2008).
+This momentary self-objectification is referred to as state self-objectification (Bernard, Legrand, & Klein, 2018; Calogero et al., 2011; Moradi & Huang, 2008).
 Being objectified by another person may interact TSO to effect experiences of feeling like a body, or state self-objectification (SSO; Garcia et al., 2016).

 Women Objectifying Women